swan-cern/jupyterhub-extensions/KeyCloakAuthenticator/README.md

 c.KeyCloakAuthenticator.accepted_roles = set()
 # Specify the role to set a user as admin
 c.KeyCloakAuthenticator.admin_role = 'swan-admin'
+# Exchange the token for tokens usable on other services (pass the audience/app id of the other services)
+c.KeyCloakAuthenticator.exchange_tokens = ['eos-service', 'cernbox-service']
 ```

 It's also necessary to configure the Client ID and secret.
 One way of doing this is by setting the following environment variables: